-- I Organization of the Board - A. At the first official meeting in July of each year, the Board shall elect from among its members a Chairman, Vice-Chairman, and Secretary.
+- I. Organization of the Board - A. At the first official meeting in July of each year, the Board shall elect from among its members a Chairman, Vice-Chairman, and Secretary.

-To serve as chairman of the board, the regent must have completed three full academic years (July 1 through June 30) of service, have attended at least 75% of all regular and special meetings during the most recently completed three year time frame, have completed (if required) the Regents Education Program required by state statute, and be elected chairman at a public meeting of the board of regents by a majority vote of board members at a meeting for which a quorum has been declared.
+To serve as chairman of the board, the regent have completed (if required) the Regents Education Program required by state statute, and be elected chairman at a public meeting of the board of regents by a majority vote of board members at a meeting for which a quorum has been declared.